syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 </scheduler:SfScheduler>
 {% endhighlight %}
 {% highlight c# %}
-// Creating an instance for the collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
+// Creating an instance for the collection of custom appointments. var Meetings = new ObservableCollection<Meeting>();
-// Creating an instance for the custom appointment class Meeting meeting = new Meeting();
+// Creating an instance for the custom appointment class.
+Meeting meeting = new Meeting();
-// Setting the start time of an event meeting.From = new DateTime(2021, 03, 23, 10, 0, 0);
+// Setting the start time of an event. meeting.From = new DateTime(2021, 03, 23, 10, 0, 0);
-// Setting the end time of an event meeting.To = meeting.From.AddDays(2).AddHours(1);
+// Setting the end time of an event. meeting.To = meeting.From.AddDays(2).AddHours(1);
-// Setting the subject for an event meeting.EventName = "Meeting";
+// Setting the subject for an event. meeting.EventName = "Meeting";
-// Setting the background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.MediumPurple);
+// Setting the background color for an event. meeting.BackgroundColor = new SolidColorBrush(Colors.MediumPurple);
-// Setting the foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
+// Setting the foreground color for an event. meeting.ForegroundColor = new SolidColorBrush(Colors.White);
-// Adding a custom appointment in the CustomAppointmentCollection Meetings.Add(meeting);
+// Adding a custom appointment in the CustomAppointmentCollection.
+Meetings.Add(meeting);
-//Adding schedule appointment collection to the ItemsSource of SfSchedule Schedule.ItemsSource = Meetings;
+//Adding schedule appointment collection to the ItemsSource of SfSchedule.
+Schedule.ItemsSource = Meetings;
 {% endhighlight %}
 {% endtabs%}